 16. Country is struggling in a war with a flower

 Lupine flower is widely spread over the country.
 Unfortunately, beautiful plant is also dangerous for distinctive woolly moss, known in Icelandic as graymoss, which covers the lava.
 Nature conservation activists are working hard at destroying the lupine plant.
 On the other hand the lupine is an important ally in stopping topsoil loss and combat erosion.
 Locals told me that this plant was brought some years ago from Alaska and spreads over the whole island very quickly.
 Apart from looking pretty it fertilizes the soil and little by little rocky areas of Iceland turning into fields possible to grow vegetables or plant the tree.
+If you are visitng Iceland in summer, you will surely encounter the beauty of lupine.
 I have to admit Reykjavik has the most beautiful airport I have ever seen – instead of empty soil, or grass whole area of the airport zone (except the airstrip of course) is full of purple flowers.

 18. The youngest country in the world

 Iceland only began to rise from the North Atlantic seabed about 25 million years ago, the product of volcanic eruptions that are still going on today.
 It is still taking shape before peoples eyes: the newest land is Surtsey, an island which rose from the sea during an underwater eruption off the south coast in 1963.

 19. One of the most seismic danger on the earth